MikeNats/ng-docs/README.md

 	Contains the node modules that are needed from the Grunt to implement the automated builds

 * <strong>view </strong><br />
 	Contains the views of the App.
-In the development enviroment use of unminified.
+In the development environment use of unminified.

 * <strong>Grunt.js </strong><br />
 	Task manager for automated builds